 And to make sure that training is as well-designed as possible, online training needs to be accessible.

 Those with disabilities are not a small audience.
 According to the United States Census Bureau, in 2010 about 56.7 million people reported having a disability, which equates to about 19% of the population.
-And that only counts those who choose to report that they have a disability.
+The percentage of disabled people according to the CDC is even higher—CDC estimates that roughly 25% of the US population have disabilities.
+Recent studies estimate this segment of the population control over $500 billion dollars in discretionary spending.
+That makes up a significant segment of customers and potential employees that organizations need to ensure they are not creating barriers for.
+The number of people with disabilities is likely underreported because many people do not choose to report that they have a disability.

 But, you may think, the employees at my organization aren’t disabled.
 We don’t have anyone who is blind or hard-of-hearing or who has cognitive impairments.